Bounded Exponential Sums with Multiplicative Coefficients: The rotation trick

 \subsection{Lemmata for the rotation trick}

-We will need the following concentration inequality for pretentious functions, based on the Tur\'an-Kubilius inequality, which appears as Lemma 2.5 in \cite{klurman2021multiplicative}.
-For brevity, we will use $F(Q)$ to denote the quantity\footnote{We note that $F(Q)$ is finite if $f$ is $\chi(n)n^{it}$-pretentious, because }
+We will need the following concentration inequality for pretentious functions, based on the Tur\'an-Kubilius inequality, which appears as Lemma~2.5 in \cite{klurman2021multiplicative}.
+For brevity, we will use $F(Q)$ to denote the quantity

-\begin{lemma}[Concentration inequality for pretentious functions]\thlabel{concentration} Let $f: \N \ra \C$ be a multiplicative function with $\abs{f(n)} \leq 1$ for all $n \in \N$, such that $\D\bra{f,\chi(n)n^{it}; \infty}$ for some Dirichlet character $\chi$ of conductor $q$ and $t \in \R$.
+\begin{lemma}[Concentration inequality for pretentious functions]\thlabel{concentration} Let $f: \N \ra \C$ be a multiplicative function with $\abs{f(n)} \leq 1$ for all $n \in \N$, such that $\D\bra{f,\chi(n)n^{it}; \infty} < \infty$ for some Dirichlet character $\chi$ of conductor $q$ and $t \in \R$.
 Let $Q, N \geq 1$ be integers with $\prod_{p \leq N}p \mid Q$ and $q \mid Q$.
 Then for any $1 \leq a \leq Q$, with $\bra{a,Q} = 1$, we have

 \end{lemma} \begin{remark} This inequality is necessary to deal with the case where $\{f(n) : n \in \N\}$ is infinite.
 If $f$ takes only finitely many values, then it is not hard to show that, if we let $S = \{p : f\bra{p^k} \neq \chi\bra{p^k}p^{ikt} \text{ for some } k\}$, then